Planet Fitness Gym Review | Gym & Health Club Reviews

 Most locations also offer tanning beds for those of you who want a little fake and bake with your workout.
 Customers can pay for use of the tanning beds by session, or if they upgrade to the Planet Fitness Black Card, they get free, unlimited tanning including in their monthly membership.
 This seems to be a particularly popular membership perk among high-school girls, who appear to be joining Planet Fitness in droves (at least at my location) more for the cheap tanning, than to stay in shape.

-The chain also recently added coin-operated “massage-chairs” like you find in the mall to many of their locations.
+The chain also recently added coin-operated massage-chairs like you find in the mall to many of their locations.
 Again, with the Planet Fitness Black Card upgrade you get free use of the massage chairs to help you work out those kinks that you acquired from your Judgment Free workout.
-It also helps with digesting the free pizza and bagels they serve you once a month.Image of Planet Fitness Gym in Northville Michigan
+It also helps with digesting the free pizza and bagels they serve you once a month.Planet_Fitness_Gym_Northville

 What To Expect from the Equipment at Planet Fitness